Use of Inoculants in Adverse Conditions or on New “Virgin” Ground

 How to Maximizing soybean yield potential:

-When planting soybeans under the conditions listed above ABM recommends additional rates of inoculant.
+When planting soybeans under the conditions listed above Agrauxine recommends additional rates of inoculant.

 For best results follow these recommendations: